giantjs/giant-i18n/README.md

 *Internationalization framework*

 The goal of v18n is to provide a simple API for localization based on and in line with the design principles of [troop](https://github.com/danstocker/troop), [sntls](https://github.com/danstocker/sntls), and [rubberband](https://github.com/danstocker/rubberband).
-V18n's central class is the `Translatable`, that resolves to a translation depending on the current locale settings when serialized.
+In v18n, the central class is `Translatable`, which, when serialized,  resolves to a translation depending on the current locale settings.
+The library also introduces `LocaleEnvironment`, a singleton that manages the current locale, as well as the `LocaleBound` trait, which helps user-implemented classes to bind to locale changes.

 Examples
 --------